ARMmbed/BLEIntros/Docs/Advanced/Bootloader.md

 * **UICR**: a register defined by nRF MCU, which tells the SoftDevice where to forward control: the boot loader or the application.

-## Overview of the System Startup Process
+## Overview of the system startup process

 Here’s a summary of the boot process.
 We present it early on in this document to prepare for the ideas that follow.
 Many of the details will be explained later.